The King's Bruton Foundation

-The 3 year old joining the Nursery at Hazlegrove, the 7 year old starting Prep School at Hazlegrove, the 13 year old arriving at King’s and 6th Former thinking about university are all part of the family of The King’s School, Bruton Foundation.
+The 2 year old joining the Nursery at Hazlegrove or Sunny Hill, the 7 year old starting Prep School at Hazlegrove, the 13 year old arriving at King’s and 6th Former thinking about university are all part of the family of The King’s School, Bruton Foundation.
 We hope that the values at the heart of that family develop and remain with every child who joins us, whether they stay for the whole of their school life or chose at some stage to transfer outside the Foundation.

 Within and across the individual schools we encourage a sense of community in which our pupils and staff share clear values and a common Christian ethos.
 There is mutual respect between staff and pupils and between pupils and their peers.
 The moral and spiritual development of pupils is important and each individual is valued for what they bring to the community.